mmasanova/reactnd-project-myreads-starter/README.md

 The books can be moved between shelves.

-For more detail about the book the book avatar can be clicked.
+To see more detail about the book, the book image on main page or search page can be clicked.
 This will take user to a book detail page which contains the book subtitle, description, publisher etc.

 ## Installation